marvinhagemeister/check-export-map/README.md

 A simple cli tool that checks if the export map defined in a `package.json` file is correct and that the referenced files/folders exist.

+Rules:

+- Entries must start with a `.`
+- Must have the following entries:
+  - `.` = main export when you do `import * as foo from "my-package"`
+  - `./` = allow deep import paths
+  - `./package.json` = allow user to import the package's `package.json` file
+- Entry type `import` must end with `.mjs`
+- Entry file paths must be relative and start with a `.`
+- All referenced files/folders must exist on disk

 Example of a valid export map in `package.json`:

 ```json